 There are a variety of reasons for central banks to buy and hold gold.

-The yellow metal’s reputation as a portfolio diversifier and its role as a safe-haven asset are well known and discussed.
+The yellow metal’s reputation as a portfolio diversifier and its role as a safe-haven asset is well-known and discussed.

-But gold’s ability to improve risk-adjusted returns while also serving as an important form of collateral are less talked about topics that may be just as important.
+But gold’s ability to improve risk-adjusted returns while also serving as an important form of collateral is a less talked about topic that may be just as important.

 The World Gold Council’s survey also indicated that no central bank has plans to sell its gold reserves this year, having fallen from a 4% reading last year.